SFIA skills-based job analysis - evolving community practice

 Collect the information you need to align SFIA skills and SFIA levels.
 Here's some ideas.

-2. Consider how the job/role relates to related roles in the function or team, similar roles elsewhere in the industry, and a formally defined organization structure.
+- Consider how the job/role relates to related roles in the function or team, similar roles elsewhere in the industry, and a formally defined organisation structure.

 In addition to reviewing existing job descriptions and related roles, there are other sources of information that can be useful including, but not limited to:

-• Observation: Observing the work and activities of current job holders can also provide useful information about what the job actually entails and how it fits into the organization's overall structure.
+- Observation: Observing the work and activities of current job holders can also provide useful information about what the job actually entails and how it fits into the organisation's overall structure.

-• Performance data: Analyzing performance data, such as key performance indicators or other metrics, can provide insight into the skills and competencies required for the job or role.
+- Performance data: Analysing performance data, such as key performance indicators or other metrics, can provide insight into the skills and competencies required for the job or role.

-• External research: Conducting external research, such as reviewing job postings or conducting surveys, can provide additional insights into the skills and competencies required for similar roles in other organizations.
+- External research: Conducting external research, such as reviewing job postings or conducting surveys, can provide additional insights into the skills and competencies required for similar roles in other organisations.

 By using a variety of sources, it is possible to get a more complete and accurate understanding of the job or role, and ensure that the mapping of SFIA skills and levels is as accurate and effective as possible.